burakasal/Flask_plugin_development/README.md

-# Developing a browser plugin that implements NLP tasks with Flask as the back-end application.
+# A browser plugin that implements NLP tasks with Flask as the back-end application.